DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # Project 1: Summary of the SAT Scores in the United States

-Link to the jupyter notebook: [SAT score Analysis](https://github.com/DPalit/GA-DSI/blob/master/projects/projects-weekly/project-01/starter-code/project_1.ipynb)
+Link to the jupyter notebook:

 The data presents the mean Math and Verbal scores in 51 different states in the United States.
 United Sates has 50 states but DC has been included as a state in the data and that changes the number of states as 51.
 The last column with the state abbreviation  “ALL” is not a state ; hence has not been included in numerical analysis.